IbrahimSobh/llms/README.md

 - $P(clear |The, water, is, so) = Count (The, water, is, so, clear) / Count (The, water, is, so)$ -->

-Sometimes we do not have enough data to estimate.
-Increasing n makes sparsity problems worse.
-Typically we can’t have n bigger than 5.
-- Sparsity problem 1: count(students opened their w) = 0
-Smoothing Solution: Add small 𝛿 to the count for every _w_ in the vocabulary.

-- Sparsity problem 2: count(students opened their) = 0
-Backoff Solution:  condition on (opened their) instead.

-- Storage issue: Need to store the count for all n-grams you saw in the corpus.
-Increasing n or increasing corpus increases storage size.

 <!--
 Sparsity: Sometimes we do not have enough data to estimate the following: